richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 2. They incorporate embedded sensors, actuators, and digital/algorithmic control of electromechanical elements;
 3. They provide information exchange between people and environment, in digitally mediated responsive interactions and behavior.[1-6]

+The evolution of next-generation software tools for AEC design professionals will continue to take the user deeper into simulation, optimization and problem definition as mere representational concerns fall away from their preeminent position.
+Within this context, algorithmic modeling and visual programming software tools have risen from the shadows of academic and early adopters into a professional, cultural awareness that is starting to take the shape of a movement, if not a true shift in the architect or landscape architect’s workflows.
+From conferences such as SmartGeometry—which is now many years old—to a proliferation of online courses, to a recent rise in competitive alternatives in algorithmic design tools, it is now clear that algorithmic design is not a short-term fad.[1-9]

+Another expectation of algorithmic design tools is they offer massive execution speedups of iterative design workflows.
+[1-9]